OpenCTI-Platform/docs/docs/usage/tips-widget-creation.md

 As mentioned in [How to choose the appropriate widget visualization for your use case?](#howto-section) section you can add data sets to decompose your graph into smaller meaningful chunks.
 In the below points, you can find some use cases that will help you understand how to structure your data.

-You can break down view either by **entity or by relations**, depending on what you need to count.
+You can break down a view either by **entity or by relations**, depending on what you need to count.

 #### Break down by entity